vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Indian "l'hilosophy: 1200, Puṣyaspāda (or Bārbaspatya- 1209, 1393, 1491, 1605;

 snāna):( vide Nakṣatrasnāna) a. af "Source book of 793-797 ; all utpātas destroyer' Indian Philosophy.
 1394, by Sānti in P. 793; Rihaspati : (jointly with C. A. Moore ); is presiding deity of Puṣya' a. of India and China' 1122 ; 798; clay collected from seve-i a. of Religion and Society' ral places such as wountain 1618n, 1689, 1695; & of The top and king's bead and other Brahmasūtras', pp. 194-207 of limbs rubbed with it iu P. Introduction on Karma and 797-798 ; leaves of 15 plants Punarjanna', 1605; Blue of to be cast in jars filled with • Idealist view of life.
 1612; a. water 795; Mandala dravo! of Eastern Religions and with powders of different colo- Westeru thought' 1647 ors in, 1132; many Purāṇik ( Schweitzer Criticized ); A. of mantras along with Vedic ones "Kalkin or future of civiliza prescribed by the Matsya, Br.
-1 tion' 1668 ( defects of modern 8. and Hemādri 795-96; part Democracy ). of lakṣahoma, acc. to Matsya Rāghavabbatta, commentator of 798; release of prisoners jailed Sāradātilaka, 1101n, 1112n, for offences at the end of, 1123 (on mudrā ), 1124; bas 797; procedure of P. employed in an elaborate note on pura the case of king's elephants and ścarana, 1108-1110; bolds borses to free them from disea- that Prapascasara is Saṅkara ses, 797 ; proper time, proce- cārya's own work 1105; quotes dure and duration for perfor- Sulhasūtra 1132 ; quotes ming P. acc. to Viṣnadhar. numerous passages on nyāsa, mottara 798–799 ; reward and 1130, 1122 ; states that Tantra results of P. 799.
+1 tion' 1668 ( defects of modern 8. and Hemādri 795-96; part Democracy ). of lakṣahoma, acc. to Matsya Rāghavabbatta, commentator of 798; release of prisoners jailed Sāradātilaka, 1101n, 1112n, for offences at the end of, 1123 (on mudrā ), 1124; bas 797; procedure of P. employed in an elaborate note on pura the case of king's elephants and ścarana, 1108-1110; bolds borses to free them from disea- that Prapascasara is Śhaṅkara ses, 797 ; proper time, proce- cārya's own work 1105; quotes dure and duration for perfor- Sulhasūtra 1132 ; quotes ming P. acc. to Viṣnadhar. numerous passages on nyāsa, mottara 798–799 ; reward and 1130, 1122 ; states that Tantra results of P. 799.

 cult is based on Upaniṣads Puṣyavrata, m. in Ap.
 Dh, S. 346, 1 like Rāmapūrvatāpaniya- 1045.